FriendsOfEpub/Blitz/README.md

 ## Branch’s updates & improvements

 - Since we could not rely on `:after`, `hr.asterism` is now an SVG-dependency which works in legacy RMSDK, will reflow with user’s `font-size` when `background-size` is supported, and is compliant with night-modes.
+- Slight improvement to `hyphenate-limit-lines` (default is now `2` in case an hyphenated word happens to be displayed at the end of the line (2 + 1 = 3).